 While it’s true to some extent, you can always bring in healthy replacements for your junk food items.

-For example, if your love a burger, you can prepare a healthy burger with a whole wheat bun, fresh veggies, a patty made out of roasted legumes and some homemade sauces.
+For example, if you love a burger, you can prepare a healthy burger with a whole wheat bun, fresh veggies, a patty made of roasted legumes and some homemade sauces.